Why is PCI DSS compliance important in today’s market?

 3. Legal dispute

 If you lose your customer credit card information to hackers, the customers have the right to sue your company for breaching the PDPA.
-In Malaysia, customers will use the Personal Data Protection Act 2010 (Act 709) to sue you for negligence.
+In Malaysia, customers will use the Personal Data Act 2010 (Act 709) to sue you for negligence.

 One of the ways that merchants, organization, and banks, can protect their business is by implementing a respectable payment solution provider, that is in compliance with PCI DSS Level 1.